-The focus of Northwest IMPACT Benefits and Programs is to provide employers and union members with the tools that they need to collaboratively succeed.
+The focus of Northwest IMPACT Benefits and Programs is to provide employers and union iron workers with the tools that they need to collaboratively succeed.
 In doing so, our national Trust has created a full suite of benefits with lasting IMPACT.

 The IMPACT Project of the Year Award recognizes contractors in six categories who achieve outstanding safety performance.
 Contractors and their iron worker employees complete countless, complex projects throughout the United States and Canada each year and truly deserve to be recognized nationally for their amazing efforts and dedication to safety awareness.